kekyo/RelaxVersioner/README.md

 ### How to use
 * Search NuGet repository: ["RelaxVersioner"](https://www.nuget.org/packages/CenterCLR.RelaxVersioner/), and install.
-* Before build, comment out "AssemblyVersion" and "AssemblyFileVersion" attribute in AssemblyInfo.cs default definitions (will cause build error by duplicate definition).
+* (Optional if you're using old MSBuild project): Before build, comment out "AssemblyVersion" and "AssemblyFileVersion" attribute in AssemblyInfo.cs default definitions (will cause build error by duplicate definition).
 If you use custom rule set, continue use this definitions.
 * After installed, build project.
 Auto-apply version informations into assembly attributes.
-Some attributes are looking for directory Windows Explorer property page.
+Some attributes are looking for [ILSpy](https://github.com/icsharpcode/ILSpy) or Windows Explorer property page.
 * You can use custom rule set file naming "RelaxVersioner.rules" into project folder "$(ProjectDir)" or solution folder "$(SolutionDir)".
 Current no documentation custom rule set file, see also below.

 ### Example for development cycles